TMJ Disorders: Gain Pain Relief from Temporomandibular Joint Dysfunction

 This form of surgery, if needed, is known as TMJ arthroscopy.
 “In some cases, arthroscopic surgery can be as effective for treating various types of TMJ disorders as open-joint surgery.
 A small thin tube (cannula) is placed into the joint space, an arthroscope is then inserted and small surgical instruments are used for surgery”, according to Mayo Clinic.
 Occlusal appliances, physical pain therapy, and/or counseling are options that may be encouraged before any jaw surgery recommendations are considered.
 Their TMJ disorders page also more extensively covers corticosteroid injections into the jaw joint, TMJ arthroscopy, open-joint surgery, and a modified condylotomy.

-What can I Try to Relieve my TMJ Pain?
+What can I Try to Relieve my TMD Pain?

 Things to try if you are seeking what you can do on your own for jaw pain relief: